iterorganization/PCSSP/docs/source/modules.rst

 .. figure:: images/pcssp_module.png

 	Basic elements of a PCSSP module.
-An slx-model is connected to various .m scripts containing definitions and a pcssp-	module object.
+An slx-model is connected to various .m scripts containing definitions and a pcssp-module object.